Bhupesh-01/Bhupesh-01/README.md

 - 👋 Hi, I’m @Bhupesh-01
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in devlopment
 - 🌱 I’m currently learning OOP
 - 💞️ I’m looking to collaborate on DevOps
 - 📫 How to reach me.. txt